wombleton/gitlaw-nz/acts/T/Trans-Tasman Proceedings Act 2010.md

     *   (b) providing for any other matters contemplated by this Act or necessary for its administration or necessary for giving it full effect.

-    (2) Every Order in Council under any other provision of this Act is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][104].
+    (2) Every Order in Council under any other provision of this Act is a legislative instrument and a disallowable instrument for the purposes of the [Legislation Act 2012][105] and must be presented to the House of Representatives under [section 41][106] of that Act.

+    Section 8(2): amended, on 5 August 2013, by [section 77(3)][107] of the Legislation Act 2012 (2012 No 119).

 ##### 9 Procedural rules